siraben/ti84-forth/README.md

 ![Defining DOUBLE](images/double-def.png)

 ## Features
-- A 16-bit Forth on a 8-bit chip
+- A 16-bit Forth on an 8-bit chip
-  - Contains ~225 words (and counting) for everything from memory management to drawing pixels, decompilation and even playing sounds over the I/O port.
+  - Contains ~225 words (and counting) for everything from memory management to drawing pixels, decompilation, and even playing sounds over the I/O port.
 - Support for writeback (persistent data across program runs).
 Use `SIMG` (save image) and `LIMG` (load image) to save the words you've defined in a session.
-- Highly readable and customizable implementation, see `forth.asm`
+- Highly readable and customizable implementation, see `forth.asm`.

 ## Getting the interpreter
 Download the latest binary from the